enthus1ast/nimja/readme.md

 - 0.?.?
   - Added context to `importnimja`
 ## DONE
+- 0.9.1
+    - Template fragments (good for htmx); Render specific blocks from a template all procs (`tmpls`, `tmplf`, `compileTemplateString` and `compileTemplateFile`) got a "blockToRender" parameter, when set, only the given block is rendered.
 - 0.9.0
   - BREAKING CHANGE!
   - in order to fix #15 & #89 and to enable nimja components imported from other modules,